Wills, Powers of Attorney, Trusts & Probate

 If you are contemplating making or updating your Will, need help with Probate or are considering a Power of Attorney, Trusts or your inheritance tax position, please contact Chris Hadfield or Patricia Gadd for friendly, expert advice, and to discuss all your options in more detail.

-For those with mobility problems, Nichols Marcy Dawson Solicitors has ground floor meeting rooms and we are also able to visit clients either at home or in hospital, if necessary.
+For those with mobility problems, Nichols Marcy Dawson LLP has ground floor meeting rooms and we are also able to visit clients either at home or in hospital, if necessary.